 Our latest interactive map of COVID-19 cases has been adjusted to reflect the rise in cases in the United States.
 Read on to view our updated color-coded map, a list of resources, plus an animation showing how our map has developed over time.
+Starting Monday, September 21, the map will be updated twice a week on Mondays and Thursdays.

 Our interactive COVID-19 case map originally launched on March 16, 2020, and in the first few weeks of the pandemic, we adjusted our map legend four times to keep up with increasing numbers.
 On April 7, we finally settled on a range that we thought would cover a worst-case scenario.
 Unfortunately, the legend proved to be insufficient as the months passed, and by August, only 12 states had not crossed our map’s highest threshold of 20,000 cases.
 We (and a few of our readers) realized a new legend was necessary.